TON Crystal Reaches Market Cap of $274.49 Million (TON)

 According to CryptoCompare, “Tokamak Network is a platform designed to assure decentralized and secure property the same as Ethereum Main chain while supporting a high level of scalability and extendability.
 Each Dapp is built easily for a specific purpose through Tokamak Network.
 Tokamak Network has each Dapp to operate in its own chain.
 Layer 2 chains are connected to Ethereum’s Main Chain via the Tokamak Protocol.
 The Tokamak TON token is used as an incentive to correctly decentralize the Tokamak Layer 2 chain.
 The service operator must deposit TON to open the Layer 2 chain.
 If the chain runs properly, this deposit will gradually increase.
 However, if there is a technical issue in the chain and someone who finds problem raises an issue, and then, the deposit as a reward will go to that person (challenger).
 Moreover, TON is also used to charge Stamina, which is the transaction fee in Layer 2 chain.
 The stamina will be recharged after a certain period.
 It does not disappear until it is withdrawn. “

-It is usually not possible to purchase alternative cryptocurrencies such as TON Crystal directly using U.S. dollars.
-Investors seeking to trade TON Crystal should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase TON Crystal using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as TON Crystal directly using US dollars.
+Investors seeking to acquire TON Crystal should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy TON Crystal using one of the exchanges listed above.

 Receive News & Updates for TON Crystal Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TON Crystal and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.